malus-brandywine/sel4bench-task-04.04.2022/Developments.April.2022.md

 </br>

-The solution (by Shane Kadish) to add emply loop delay into measuring loop rectified "every 8-th" pattern for Armv7 and improved latencies for Armv8.</br>
+The solution (by Shane Kadish) to add emply loop delay into measuring loop rectified "every 8-th" pattern problem for Armv7 and improved latencies for Armv8.</br>

 The code of the empty loop: `for( volatile int j = 0; j < 150; j++){}`

 Further experiments showed that it's the combination of stores/loads issued by this code engaded cache operations.
-It has nothing to do with clock cycles elapsed between recording current sample and starting the new measurement cycle.
+It has nothing to do with clock cycles elapsed between recording the current sample and starting the new measurement cycle.

 The code with the "delay" (sel4bench/apps/signal/src/main.c):